Classification of $2$-component virtual links up to $\Xi$-moves: Virtual links and Gauss diagrams

+We consider the deformations on Gauss diagrams corresponding to generalized Reidemeister moves on virtual link diagrams.
+By definition, the four virtual Reidemeister moves V1--V4 on virtual link diagrams do not affect the corresponding Gauss diagrams; in fact, a Gauss diagram has no information on virtual crossings.
+On the other hand, a classical Reidemeister move R1 adds or removes a free chord in the corresponding Gauss diagram.
+See the left of Figure~\ref{R1R2-Gauss}, where $\varepsilon=\pm$.
+For a classical Reidemeister move R2, we have an addition or deletion of a pair of chords with the same direction and opposite signs such that their initial and terminal endpoints are adjacent, respectively.
+See the right of the figure.

-By definition, the virtual Reidemeister moves V1--V4 on virtual link diagrams do not affect the corresponding Gauss diagrams.
-On the other hand, the classical Reidemeister moves R1--R3 change the Gauss diagrams as shown in Figure~\ref{Rmoves-Gauss}.
-Here, there are several kinds of R3 depending on the signs and orientations of chords, and one of them is shown in the figure.
-The others are generated by R1, R2, and this R3 (cf.~\cite{P}).
-Therefore, a virtual link can be considered as an equivalence class of Gauss diagrams under Reidemeister moves R1--R3 (cf. \cite{GPV,K99}).
+A classical Reidemeister move R3 involves three arcs and three classical crossings on a virtual link diagram.
+There are several types of R3's depending on the orientations of the arcs and the over/under information at the crossings.
+Figure~\ref{R3-Gauss} shows two typical examples of Reidemeister moves R3 and the corresponding deformations on Gauss diagrams.
+We will use these two R3's in Section~\ref{sec-standardform}.
+Therefore a virtual link can be considered as an equivalence class of all Gauss diagrams under Reidemeister moves R1--R3 (cf. \cite{GPV,K99}).

-A {\em $\Xi$-move} on Gauss diagrams is a local deformation as shown in Figure~\ref{Xi-Gauss}, which exchanges the positions of $P_{1}$ and $P_{3}$ for three consecutive endpoints $P_{1},P_{2}$, and $P_{3}$ of chords.
-Here, the three chords may have any signs and orientations, and the $\Xi$-move only changes the attaching points of the chords.
-Note that a $\Xi$-move may involve both endpoints of a single chord.
-In the rest of this paper, when applying a $\Xi$-move in a figure, we will sometimes indicate with a pair of dots $\bullet$ as in Figure~\ref{Xi-Gauss} the two endpoints of chords that are exchanged by this move.
+Now we introduce another deformation on a Gauss diagram.
+Let $P_{1},P_{2}$, and $P_{3}$ be three consecutive endpoints of chords lying on the same circle of a Gauss diagram.
+A {\em $\Xi$-move} \cite{ST} is a deformation which exchanges the positions of $P_{1}$ and $P_{3}$ with preserving the signs and orientations of the chords.
+See Figure~\ref{Xi-Gauss}.
+In the definition of a $\Xi$-move, we consider all signs and orientations of the chords, and some of the chords are possibly the same.
+In the figure, a pair of dots $\bullet$ marks the two endpoints $P_1$ and $P_3$ exchanged by a $\Xi$-move.

-Two Gauss diagrams $G$ and $G'$ are {\em $\Xi$-equivalent} if they are related by a finite sequence of Reidemeister moves R1--R3 and $\Xi$-moves.
+We say that two Gauss diagrams $G$ and $G'$ are {\em $\Xi$-equivalent} if they are related by a finite sequence of Reidemeister moves R1--R3 and $\Xi$-moves.
 We denote it by $G\sim G'$.
 Two virtual links are {\em $\Xi$-equivalent} if their Gauss diagrams are $\Xi$-equivalent.